 Technical deep-dives into things I've actually built.
 Tradeoffs I faced, decisions I made, bugs I shipped.
 No "10 Tips for Better Code" listicles.
 No content for content's sake.

-I'll cover frontend architecture, AI integration patterns, crypto/trading infrastructure, and the occasional career observation.
-Probably some Swift and mobile stuff too — I've been shipping iOS apps lately.
+I'll cover frontend architecture, AI integration patterns, crypto/trading infrastructure, and career observations about building in the age of AI.
+Probably some Swift and mobile stuff too โ I've been shipping iOS apps lately.

-If something I write saves you a few hours of debugging or helps you avoid a mistake I made, that's the goal.
+If something I write saves you a few hours of debugging or helps you avoid a mistake I made, great.
+If it helps you understand why building an audience matters as much as building products, even better.